jrmtoubRHL/jrmtoubRHL.github.io/FAQ.md

 As you can see, the files of the pack are relatively smalls, but they are compressed,
 ***When you import them, it is possible your app will freeze for a moment, even for 5minutes, Please Be Patient! :)***
-If it is lagging a bit just after the import, restart anki software.
+If it still lagging a bit just after the import, restart anki software and it will be ok.

 - For Windows/MAC/LINUX: